Map of Spain Wine Regions

 Key Grapes: Tempranillo, Garnacha, Albillo, Petit Verdot

-The central plateau or Meseta Central is the inner plateau of Spain and home to capital city, Madrid.
-Average elevation here is about 2,500 feet (762 meters) and it’s sunny and dry.
-To survive these arid conditions, vines are spaced far apart and grow close to the ground.
+The central plateau or Meseta Central is the inner plateau of Spain and home to the capital city, Madrid.
+The average elevation here is about 2,500 feet (762 meters), and it’s sunny and dry.
+Vines are far apart to survive these arid conditions and grow close to the ground.

 While there is a great deal of white Airén growing here, the real interesting stuff comes from old vine Garnacha and Petit Verdot growing at even higher elevations in the hills.
-In fact, there are many designated vineyard sites here, called “Vino de Pago” which show real promise.
+In fact, there are many designated vineyard sites here called “Vino de Pago,” which is a classification for Spanish wines that apply to individual vineyards or wine estates.

-Palomino grapes grow in powdery white “Albariza” soil in Andalucía. by Chris Juden
+Palomino grapes grow in powdery white “Albariza” soil in Andalucía.
+Photo by Chris Juden.

 Andalucía